PhD in Psychology / Neuroscience

 As well as other options:

-• Collaboration: Many universities allow for co-supervisorship.
-This means that you could do the main part of your PhD in another university (for instance in France), and come to Sussex sporadically as part of a collaboration.
+• Collaboration: Many universities allow some form of co-supervisorship.
+This means that you could do the main part of your PhD in another university, and come to Sussex sporadically as part of a collaboration.
 Note that official frameworks can exist for this type of configurations, such as the cotutelles in France.

 Check-out this how to apply guide for additional information.